 In addition to purchasing a best-priced unit and selecting the correct size, there are other ways to save money and maintain a cool, comfortable temperature in your home.

 First, during warm months, keep shades and curtains drawn on sunny days, thereby preventing additional heat from entering your home.
 Also, when not in use, fans in bathroom and kitchen areas should be turned off.
 Otherwise, they'll pull cool air out of the house.

 Another easy way to save money in powering your units is to set the desired temperature just a bit higher than you're accustomed.
 Even a few degrees can save you quite a bit on your monthly power bill.

 It's important to make sure your air conditioner filters are cleaned or replaced regularly.
 Ceiling fans can be a relatively inexpensive way to make the most of the cool air emanating from your air conditioner, as they do an excellent job of circulating air.

 Lastly, look for air conditioners with the Energy Star symbol.
 This voluntary program allows manufacturers to identify units that are the most energy efficient.

-For more tips on how cut the costs of air conditioning your home check out:
+For more tips on how to cut the costs of air conditioning your home, check out: